 The Institute of Contemporary Art/Boston recommends that you discuss your gift plans with your own legal and financial advisors.
 Members of the ICA staff will be happy to work with you and your advisers on ensure that your gift meets your goals and the ICA’s needs.

 Gifts of Art

 Each year, the ICA grows its collection through both purchases and gifts of art:

 Gifts of art often come from dedicated collectors who want to ensure that the art of our time be available to all.
 By donating a work of art to the Institute of Contemporary Art, you create a lasting legacy to both the museum and contemporary art.
-Artwork can be donated during your lifetime or by bequest.
-Donors of artwork are generally entitled to claim an income-tax charitable deduction for the full fair market value of the property (up to 30% of AGI with a five-year carryover).
+Artwork can be donated during your lifetime or as a promised gift.